zenozeng/twm/README.md

 # TWM

+__Note: This repository is no longer maintained.
+You can use http://gfxmonk.net/shellshape/ instead.__

 Current, only Gnome Shell 3.8 was supported.
 I have not tested in Gnome Shell 3.10 yet.

 Based on gdk3 and libwnck.